knobik/rpicloud/README.md

 ### Todo
 - [ ] Validate free disk space before making a backup
+- [ ] User management (now the user is admin@example.com, we need to change that!)
+- [ ] Export inventory to ansible
 - [ ] Multiple netboot images, preferably one per node or a netboot pool. (maybe, each netboot image takes atleast 3GB+ of disk space)
-- [ ] Export inventory to ansible